 The networking technology most frequently used for connecting units on battlefield and in command centres is Ethernet.
 Ethernet can handle very large amounts of data - the top speed is now 800Gbps.
 Using Ethernet also ensures interoperability.
 It is a tried and tested technology based on well-defined international standards that all suppliers support.
 As a result, ethernet is used ubiquitously by the military.
-The trend is clearly to take existing COTS switches and other core networking devices and ruggedize them for use on the battlefield.
+The trend is to go with existing COTS switches and other core networking devices and ruggedize them for use on the battlefield.

-Xena has over 10 years' experience in testing the performance and features of such devices.

-SIMPLE SCENARIO USING ETHERNET

-Soldiers may have a Rifleman or ShadowCat Radio plus a NettWarrior smartphone connected via a standard RJ45 Ethernet cable or a military M12 style connector.
+We have over 10 years' experience in testing the performance and features of such devices.
+Simple Scenario using Ethernet - Soldiers may have a Rifleman or ShadowCat Radio plus a NettWarrior smartphone connected via a standard RJ45 Ethernet cable or a military M12 style connector. - 2.
 This lets them access data feeds from overhead drones, JTIDS command station or air support.
 They can communicate securely with other units and receive precise GPS data.
 The Ethernet switches used in these devices are ruggedized COTS switches.
 They allow the broadest range of interconnecting devices where there are very few - if any - protocol requirements.
 The Ethernet interface allows connectivity to other devices without the need to know about security technologies such as encryption or frequency hopping.

-WHAT NEEDS TESTING?

-Performance
+What needs testing?

-Performance is critical.
+Performance Performance is critical.
 Can people get the data they need when they need it?
 Does the data flow smoothly - also across a heterogenous network topology deployed in remote, hostile environments?
 What is the impact of heavy encryption?
 What about mobility?